Call us now:

 Obtaining a visa for Thailand allows any foreigner to stay in the Kingdom, whether to work, live, study or visit for holidays.
 However, the visa procedure in Thailand involves a series of steps that require your attention, effort and a precise understanding of the legal requirements.
 The Thai authorities responsible for regulating the movement and conditions of foreigners in the kingdom have strict criteria and require specific legal documents to support these criteria.
 Visas in Thailand are partly governed by the Immigration Act B.E.
 2522, a set of regulations that is regularly updated to adapt to environmental and geopolitical contexts.

-This guide focuses on the visa procedure in Thailand, including types of visas, supporting documents, reasons for acceptance or refusal, extensions and appeals.
+This guide covers all aspects of the visa procedure in Thailand, including types of visas, supporting documents, reasons for acceptance or refusal, extensions, and appeals.

 Table of Contents